CameronLonsdale/CameronLonsdale.github.io/index.md

 ## Who am I?

-I'm a security engineer with over 7 years of experience in Application / Product Security.
-I've seen how large enterprises like the Commonwealth Bank of Australia (CBA) operate, and worked at smaller companies like Atlassian and Canva leading security projects as they grew into today's titans.
+Over 5 years of experience as a security engineer at Canva and Atlassian, leading security projects as they matured from startup to today's titans.
+And additional experience at the Commonwealth Bank of Australia (CBA) operating in an enterprise environment.

 ## Help!
 I need some quick advice